100 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you are on intravenous medications to support your heart function, you cannot participate in the trial.

-Is the handgrip test safe for assessing heart function in adults?
+What prior data suggests that the handgrip test is safe for assessing heart function?

 SR